 - Federal Law No. 4/2002 Regarding the Criminalisation of Money Laundering.
 This law requires disclosure of currencies, tradable financial instruments, high-value stones, and precious metals entering and exiting the country.

 - UAE Labour Law still applies within the Freezone, though the procedure may be different for resolving disputes.

 5. What are the key UAE and Emirate onshore agencies a business operating in this freezone would need to register or comply with?

 Each company within the freezone needs to comply with the general policies of the UAE General Directorate for Resident and Foreign Affairs.
 Depending on the company's activities, it may have to satisfy the health and safety guidelines for respective business.

-HFZA has simplified the incorporation process into a four-step requirement for business setup in Hamriyah Free Zone; license application and approval, project approval, providing of legal documentation, signing of the agreement and making required payments.
+HFZA has simplified the incorporation process into a four-step requirement; license application and approval, project approval, providing of legal documentation, signing of the agreement and making required payments.
 The lease, license, and Certificate of Incorporation (where applicable) will then be issued.

 The application stage includes a request for a license to get provisional approval.
 The second step includes submission of all required documents concerning a company's formation, ownership and management.
 The third step includes the signing of a lease agreement and payments, issuance of a lease and issuance of a certificate of incorporation.

 7. What features do companies set up in this freezone have?